IdolFest/nw-idolfest-website/src/markdown-pages/guests/2023/feris.md

 NOTE: Make sure image of the guest is in the media folder, named guest_(YEAR)_(GUEST_SLUG).png
 ---
 Ever since first discovering the Love Live! series, Feris has been aiming to be a top idol composer.
 Working with acts like Phoebe and Rin Penrose, Feris has taken the next step by founding virtual group Idolusion.
-We're excited to welcome Feris to our sparkling stage!
+We're excited to welcome Feris to our sparkling stage! why no change?!?!?!?!